WebAssembly/spec/spectec/test-prose/TEST.md

 ref.is_null
 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop val from the stack.
+3. If YetC (typeof(val) = REF.NULL_val), then:
-3. Let the value ref.null rt be val.
+  a.
+Let the value ref.null rt be val.
-4. Push the value i32.CONST 1 to the stack.
+  b.
+Push the value i32.CONST 1 to the stack.
+4. Else:
+  a.
+Push the value i32.CONST 0 to the stack.

 local.tee
 1. Assert: Due to validation, a value is on the top of the stack.